 To be fair, season three did try something a little different.
 A time travel mechanic was thrown in, and I will save you the trouble:

-Date A Live III either didn’t care or was garbage at mitigating how many plot holes can occur when characters start messing with the past.
+Date A Live III either didn’t care or was garbage at mitigating how many plot holes can occur when characters mess with the past.

 Luckily, this plotline was very Kurumi-heavy, and her brand of not-caring-whatsoever helped immensely.
-While everyone else had goals and objectives with rewriting history, Kurumi just wanted to see what would happen and was indifferent to the consequences could arise.
+While everyone else had goals, Kurumi wanted to see what would happen.
+She was indifferent to the consequences that could arise.